hello-openshift-vault/external-secrets-operator-example/README.md

 will need to customize the external-secrets installation.
 See [external-secrets-custom-ca].

-## Step 3: Deploy Example Manifests
+## Step 3: Deploy Example Resources

 Before deploying, make sure that all pods in the `external-secrets` and `vault-server` namespaces are "Ready".